Linuxbrew/brew/docs/Python-for-Formula-Authors.md

 No explicit Python dependency is needed on recent OS versions since `/usr/bin` is always in `PATH` for Homebrew formulae; on Leopard and older, the `python` in `PATH` is used if it's at least version 2.7, or else Homebrew's Python 2.7.x is installed.

-Formulae for apps that require Python 3 **should** declare an unconditional dependency on `"python3"`, which will cause the formula to use the first `python3` discovered in `PATH` at install time (or install Homebrew's if there isn't one).
+Formulae for apps that require Python 3 **should** declare an unconditional dependency on `"python3"`.
 These apps **must** work with the current Homebrew Python 3.x formula.

 ### Installing